 Boosters are different than an additional dose

 An additional dose is intended to improve immunocompromised people’s response to their first and second dose of vaccine.
 A booster dose is given to people when the immune response to the first and second dose is likely to have waned over time.
 An additional dose can be administered as soon as 28 days following your second vaccine injection.
-Boosters are expected to be available eight months after the second dose of an mRNA vaccine.
+Comirnaty boosters can be administered 6 months after your second vaccine injection.

 Timing vaccines with DMTs

-A recent study of people with MS who use B cell depleting DMTs showed a better antibody response when the vaccine was administered three months or more after the last dose of DMT.
-Work with your MS healthcare provider to determine the best time to get your booster and use our vaccine timing considerations
+Recent studies of people with MS who use certain B cell depleting DMTs showed a better antibody response when the vaccine was administered three months or more after the last dose of DMT.
+Review our vaccine timing considerations

-Current data does not support the use of an additional dose after receiving a J & J COVID-19 vaccine in immunocompromised people.
-FDA and Centers for Disease Control and Prevention (CDC) are actively working to provide guidance on this issue.
+The FDA has not yet authorized an additional dose or booster for those who received a J & J COVID-19 vaccine.
+The FDA and CDC are actively working to provide further guidance.
 The National MS Society’s COVID-19 Vaccine Advisory Group will continue to monitor this and update our guidance as needed.

 Having MS does not make you immunocompromised, but some DMTs do reduce your immune responses to vaccines